Maxxy21/Maxxy21/README.md

 Software developer based in Hamburg.
 I build tools that save people time.

-Currently at Amazon where building stuff.
+Currently at Amazon building stuff.

 ## 🚀 What I do